ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

   continuous_bit_flags: []

-4.2- Send waypoints to nav2
+4.2- Send waypoints to Nav2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the tf tree setup, there are now a couple different ways to send waypoints.
+With the TF tree setup, there are now a couple different ways to send waypoints.

 4.2.1- Earth Frame
 ^^^^^^^^^^^^^^^^^^

 Since we have a valid transform from ``earth -> base_link`` we can send goals in the ``earth`` frame.
-This is useful if you want to navigate to known global waypoints while automatically acquiring your map frame.
+This is useful if you want to navigate to waypoints in a fixed global frame.
-GUI tools like RViz don't work that well with these types of waypoints, but you can publish these waypoints from the command line, or code very easily.
-A simple example of navigating to a waypoint in the earth frame from the command line can be seen here
+GUI tools like RViz don't work that well with these types of waypoints, but you can publish them from the command line or programmatically very easily.
+A simple example of navigating to a waypoint in the ``earth`` frame from the command line can be seen here:

 .. code-block:: bash